 - You may also assemble the pie as directed, freeze and bake later.
 For complete instructions on freezing and baking later, see recipe NOTES.

-We love this recipe because it is adaptable to all types of berries.
+We love Triple Berry Pie because it is adaptable to all types of berries.
 Blueberries, blackberries, raspberries, boysenberries.
 Almost anything berry works in this pie.
 I will use a word of caution when using strawberries.

 Strawberries are not quite as beautiful as raspberries or other dark colored berries after baking.
 They often tend to take on kind of a slimy (yikes!) texture after baked, the color fades and is not bright after being cooked.
 That said, I think this recipe works with strawberries as long as they are combined with other berries!

 A lattice crust is really easy to make.
 Simply roll out the top pastry on a floured surface.
 You may roll the crust into a rectangle or a circle about 2 inches larger than the top of the pie.
 Cut dough into ten strips and lay 5 down, evenly spaced across filling in the pie.
 Then pull two of the strips back and lay another strip of dough down to start the weaving pattern.
 Continue by pulling back three strips of dough and laying another strip down.